Chandrashekhar-1995/devTinder/homework.md

 - What are options in a model.findOneAndUpdate method explore more about it
 - API - Update the user with email ID
   ----- done-----

+# Episode 7 homework

+- Explorer all schematypes from the documentation
+- Add required, unique, lowercase, min, minLength, trim,
+- add default value
+- Create a custom validate function for gender
+- Improve the DB schema - PUT all appropiate validations on each fieldin schema
+- Add timestamp to the userSchema